 Why Is Avoiding Relapse Important?

-The term “relapse” refers to when someone who is in recovery from alcohol or drug addiction uses again.
-This can be viewed as a setback on the road to long-term recovery, or it can be a fruitful part of the recovery process.
-At Spokane Falls Recovery Center, we encourage our patients to consider relapse as a chance for growth.
+The term “relapse” refers to a situation in which an individual recovering from addiction returns to using substances.
+This can be viewed as a setback on the road to long-term recovery or a fruitful part of the recovery process.
+At Spokane Falls Recovery Center, we encourage patients to see relapse as a chance for growth.
 The next step is to continue your recovery and to start the process again, putting what you have learned into action.

 Relapse can, however, be dangerous.
-If you have stopped using alcohol or drugs for a significant period, your level of tolerance will not be the same, and your body can react badly, especially if you take the same amount your body was accustomed to before rehab.
-This increases the risk of overdose dramatically, and can cause severe long-term health issues.
+If you have stopped using alcohol or drugs for a significant period, your tolerance level will not be the same.
+And your body can react badly, especially if you take the same amount your body was accustomed to before rehab.
+This dramatically increases the risk of overdose and can cause severe long-term health issues.
 It can even end in death.
 These are both cautionary reasons to understand the importance of avoiding relapse.

 Not every technique for avoiding relapse will work for every individual battling addiction.
-If you are working on a substance use problem, the following may be of some use to you:
+If you are working on a substance use issues, the following may be of some use to you:

 Develop and Maintain a Support System